lightster/tines/README.md

 to be terminated after a certain amount of time.
 There are a few fork options that allow for timeouts to be set on the fork process.

-The first is the simple `timeout` options, which is the amount of time in seconds to allow the fork to run:
+The first is the simple `timeout` option, which is the amount of time in seconds to allow the fork to run:

 ```php